 |Faculty / Department:||Faculteit Rechtsgeleerdheid, Instituut voor Publiekrecht, Staats- en Bestuursrecht|

 Kamerlingh Onnes Gebouw

 2311 ES Leiden

-Since September 2010, Ingrid Leijten works at the Department of Constitutional and Administrative Law at the Leiden University Faculty of Law.
-In 2011 she started her PhD research dealing with the notion of cores of fundamental rights and the European Court of Human Rights.
-The research is funded by the Netherlands Organisation for Scientific Research (NWO) and supervised by Prof. Janneke Gerards.
-In 2013, she has been a visiting researcher at the Max Planck Institute for Comparative Public Law and International Law In Heidelberg, Germany, and the Human Rights Centre of Ghent University in Belgium.
+In 2015, Ingrid Leijten completed her PhD research dealing with the notion of core rights and the protection of socio-economic interests by the European Court of Human Rights.
+This research was funded by the Netherlands Organisation for Scientific Research (NWO) and supervised by Prof. Janneke Gerards (Radboud University Nijmegen).
+Ingrid Leijten has been a visiting researcher at the Max Planck Institute for comparative Public Law and International Law In Heidelberg, Germany, and the Human Rights Centre of Ghent University in Belgium.

 Full list of publications